 Michael F. Salamone, PhD

-I am an Assistant Professor (soon to be Associate Professor) of Political Science in the School of Politics, Philosophy, and Public Affairs at Washington State University.
+I am an Associate Professor of Political Science in the School of Politics, Philosophy, and Public Affairs at Washington State University.
 I currently serve as the School's Director of Graduate Studies.

 I teach undergraduate and graduate courses on the judicial process, American government, constitutional law, and research methods.

 I earned my PhD in Political Science from the University of California, Berkeley in 2011.
 Prior to that, I received my BA from the University of Massachusetts, Amherst, where I majored in political science and economics.